PH-F/idserver-sdk/README.md

     ->all(['user_id' => 1]);
 ```

-In this case we are requesting all subscriptions from the user ID 1, ordered descending by the `start_date` field, and asking for the first page, paginated with 10 subscriptions on each page.
+In this case we are requesting all subscriptions from the user with ID 1, ordered descending by the `start_date` field, and asking for the first page, paginated with 10 subscriptions on each page.

 ## Available Resources